SWEATING SLAB SYNDROME SUMMARY

-Wet floors of any kind and especially sweating concrete are not only unsightly, they can be extremely dangerous.
+Wet floors of any kind and especially sweating concrete are not only unsightly, but they can also be extremely dangerous.
 You of course owe it to your customers, suppliers and employees to keep your entire environment safe and comfortable, so floors are a good place to start.

-Besides the obvious safety concerns, sweating slabs:
+Besides the obvious safety concerns, concrete sweating slabs:

 - Can be dangerous for equipment especially material handling equipment

 - Often require those unsightly yellow “Wet Floor” signs

 - May cause damage to containers and products

 - Can subject you and your company to potential lawsuits

 - May cause customers to avoid your place of business